Tartsi/Fullstack-projekti/documentation/README.md

 # Documentation

-This folder contains the technical and visual documentation for the Fullstack-project.
+This folder contains the technical documentation for the Fullstack-project.

 ## Contents
 - [definition.md](./definition.md): Project definition